amoradinejad/limHaloPT/README.md

 Copyright 2021 Azadeh Moradinezhad Dizgah.

 limHaloPT is free software made available under the MIT License.
-For details see the https://github.com/amoradinejad/limHaloPT/blob/e0a8562d1b61e5067d5f6c2bd0558a097be58bc4/LICENSE file.
+For details see the LICENSE file.